ExplainableML/eml_website/content/team/gul-zain.md

 ---

 # Profile
-Gul Zain is a visiting researcher at the EML Munich lab, holding a master's degree in computer science from TU Kaiserslautern (2023).
-He has had the privilege of working with distinguished researchers, including Prof. Dr. Bernt Schiele at the Max Planck Institute for Informatics in Saarbrücken and PD Dr. Federico Tombari at Google.
-His research focuses on adapting and exploiting foundation models in an efficient manner.
-At EML, he is dedicated to advancing methods for enhancing multi-modal generalist models to maximize their performance and versatility.
+Gul Zain is a visiting researcher.
+He finished his masters in 2023 in Computer Science.
+He has previously worked in continual learning, zero shot learning and multi modal models.
+At EML, he is interested in the topics of multi modal agents and RLHF.